motorsport-tools/magento2-custom-image-url/README.md

 Magento 2.4 has the option to set a dynamic URL (General -> Web -> Url options).
 This module adds an extra option to define the format of the URL.

+## Additions
+ - Added in support to pass all Magento Media front end files through ImageProxy, with enable/disable option in config.
+ - Fixed ImageProxy URL generation
+ - Now Converts all to WebP.

 ## Install

+Add custom repository then:

 ```
 composer require fruitcake/magento2-custom-image-url